Organizations are increasingly adopting hybrid cloud infrastructures amid rapid evolution in information technology.

 Scalability

-Hybrid cloud security allows organizations to scale resources up or down based on their needs.
+Hybrid cloud security enables organizations to scale resources up or down as needed.
 The flexibility allows for efficient resource allocation while maintaining robust security measures.

 It enables businesses to adapt to changing workloads and market demands without compromising data protection.